MathieuNls/bug-taxonomy/01_introduction.md

 In fact, Bug #5092 could have been avoided altogether if the first developer provided a more comprehensive fix to #AMQ-5066 (a task that is easier said than done).
 These two bugs are not duplicates since, according to their description, they deal with different types of problems, and yet they can be fixed by providing a similar patch.
 In other words, the failures are different while the root causes (faults in the code) are more or less the same.
-From the bug handling perspective, if we can develop a way to detect such related bug reports during triaging then we can achieve considerable time-saving in the way bug reports are processed, for example, by assigning them to the same developers.
+From the bug handling perspective, if we can develop a way to detect such related bug reports during triaging, then, we can achieve considerable time-saving in the way bug reports are processed, for example, by assigning them to the same developers.
 We also conjecture that detecting such related bugs can help with other tasks such as bug reproduction.
 We can reuse the reproduction of an already fixed bug to reproduce an incoming and related bug.